Updated December 24, 2020

 Because Key Biscayne is only about five feet above sea level, the Tequesta raised their villages on palm pilings, much like the summer homes that today line Florida's coasts.

 Long before sea turtles were endangered, the Tequesta hunted them for their meat and harvested their eggs for valuable protein.

 In 1513, Ponce de Leon "discovered" the island and presented it to the King of Spain as Santa Maria.
 The Tequesta were fortunate in that Ponce only had time to restock provisions before leaving.

 They weren't so lucky some 50 years later when the ruthless Pedro Menendez de Avila took refuge from a hurricane on the Key.

-Avila had been on an expedition ordered by the King of Spain in which he was to found St. Augustine and massacre any French protestant "heretics" nearby.
+Avila had been on an expedition ordered by the King of Spain in which he was to establish the settlement of St. Augustine and massacre any French protestant "heretics" nearby.

 Avila established relations with the Tequesta, but unfortunately for them he decided they should be good Catholics.

 A mission was built, with Jesuit priests and soldiers left behind to ensure the heathen Tequesta became proper Christians.
 Before long the Tequesta and their new Spanish friends weren't getting along, and well, you can guess how that one ended.

 During the 16th, 17th and 18th centuries, many a Spanish galleon laden with gold met its demise on the treacherous shoals and reefs off Key Biscayne.